Domestic students at Melbourne campuses: Enrol and next steps

 - Click Enrol to confirm.

-If you have difficulties enrolling in StudentOnLine you can also attend an enrolment support session on campus.
+If you have difficulties enrolling, see the Can’t Enrol on StudentOnLine guided assist.
+You can also attend an enrolment support session on campus.

 Credit for prior study / Advanced standing